abdennour/abdennour.github.io/_posts/2018-02-01-passing-the-aws-solutions-architect-professional-exam.markdown

 # Exam tips

-- EBS optimization, IOPS, MB/s and limits of them.
-Burstable credits also.
+- EBS optimization, IOPS, Burstable credits.

-- Federated access, AssumeRoleWithSAML & AssumeRoleWithWebIdentity - know the flow and the difference among them.
+- Federated access, AssumeRoleWithSAML & AssumeRoleWithWebIdentity know the difference among them.

-- Mobile push notification using SNS
+- Mobile push notification using SNS.

 - ElasticBeanstalk vs OpsWorks : Smattering is not enough, a deep knowledge and hands-on are crucial.

-- DDoS attacks mitigation
+- DDoS attacks mitigation.

 - IDS/IPS setup ... promiscuous  mode is not allowed in AWS VPC.
 Keep this in mind!

-- Hybrid solutions: VPN IPsec vs Direct Connect : The first is suitable for security and integrity requirements and the last is suitable for network consistency (High and stable bandwidth throughput)
+- Hybrid solutions: VPN IPsec vs Direct Connect : The first is suitable for security and integrity requirements and the last is suitable for network consistency (High and stable bandwidth throughput).

 - Direct connect again: If you feel you cannot understand this technology, deep dive into it by watching courses about AWS advanced networking exam preparation.

+- Implement DR or Disaster recovery : There are 4 models.
+Deep dive into them.

+- RTO vs RPO in the context of DR.

+- Reach low RTO by: elastic scaling,  monitoring scripts.

+- Reach low RPO by: consistent backup tools.

+- Why multi-AZ architecture , Why multi-region architecture ?

 ____